 Who We Are

-SCHOOL — Founded in 1987, Arabesque Academy attracts students from the world over to study in a creative and encouraging environment with the highest standards in technique and meaningful expression.
+SCHOOL — Founded in 1987, Arabesque Academy attracts students from the world over to study in a creative and encouraging environment with the highest standards in technique and passionate expression.
 Arabesque teachers love teaching and strive to enable every student to reach their potential as an exquisite artist.

 COMPANY — Arabesque is a critically acclaimed 25 member dance and music ensemble directed by Yasmina Ramzy, Bassam Bishara and Suleiman Warwar embodying creative contemporary sensibilities steeped in ancient Arabian tradition.